 However, two fairly serious red flags came to light when we did a brief review of NOQB and their publisher:

 - Best Version Media (BVM) boasts that it has many publications in its roster but, oddly, only a few publications are actually named on their website.
 In other instances, some magazines that are presumably in their roster don’t seem to exist.
 For example, a photo of one magazine, The Bays -– Private Seaside Living, is featured prominently on the BVM website’s home page.
 However, there is no link to the actual publication, and an online search shows no record of this magazine existing in any form, digital or print.
 A testimonial video running on BVM’s website features various people claiming to be owners, publishers or editors of magazines published by BVM, all of whom profess great satisfaction with BVM.
 Oddly though, none of the people interviewed in this BVM promotional video gave the name their magazines.
 For a business fueled by advertising, that’s very unusual.
 This could indicate that the people in the video are actors, not real people who publish real magazines.

 - The second, and more alarming, red flag is that the Wisconsin Better Business Bureau lists many complaints about Best Version Media.
 A review of these detailed complaints alleging serious wrongdoing might give prospective advertisers and/or businesss partners pause.
 Many of the advertisers in Neighbours of Qualicum Beach are also members of the QB Chamber of Commerce.
 The Chamber may wish to alert their members to the questionable record of Best Version Media.

-In our next issue, we will explore further developments in QB’s growing local media scene, and examine some possible reasons for the flurry of local media start-ups over the last six months in and around Qualicum Beach.
+In our next issue, Truth in advertising?
+QB’s local media scene Part 2, we will explore further developments in QB’s growing local media scene, and examine some possible reasons for the flurry of local media start-ups over the last six months in and around Qualicum Beach.